ronivay/ssh-inscribe-docker/README.md

 #### volumes

-docker-compose example will bind mount host directory to containers `/opt/sshi` path.
+Makefile will create ./sshi directory with correct permissions. docker-compose example will bind mount this host directory to containers `/opt/sshi` path.
 This path contains the main configuration file, authentication file and certificate files which you can edit afterwards.

+If not using Makefile and provided docker-compose example, you need to create this directory manually and give it proper permissions for container bootstrap to work.

 #### additional users